Call to Enroll 1-833-698-1049 | TTY 711

 • Deductible: The amount you pay for medical services or prescriptions before your plan pays for benefits.

 • Formulary: Also called a drug list, the formulary lists the drugs your plan covers.
-It’s often divided into sections or tiers, based on the copayment for the covered drugs.
+It's often divided intosection or tiers, based on the copayment for the covered drugs.

 • Health Maintenance Organization (HMO): Generally, a primary care physician arranges your healthcare in the plan’s network.

-• Initial Enrollment period (IEP): This is your first chance to sign up for Medicare.
-It starts 3 months before your 65th birthday, includes the month you turn 65, and ends 3 months after the month you turn 65.
+• Initial Enrollment Period: This is your first change to sign up for Medicare.
+It starts 3 months before your 65th birhtday, includes the month you turn 65, and ends 3 months after the month you turn 65.

 • Preferred Provider Organization: This type of health plan gives you the freedom to choose your own doctors and hospitals.